Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • What shall I do?

 I find myself, a little too often, dreaming of a million other lives.
 Just earlier today I walked alongside the river and dreamed of a life where I do something creative and hands-on.
-In that life I have calluses on my hands from carving, nailing, painting and making something so original it doesn’t yet have Continue reading
+In that life I have calluses on my hands from carving, nailing, painting and making something so original it doesn’t yet have a name.
+Sometimes I imagine a life where I somehow marry rich and become a woman who does yoga in the middle of the day.
+That life is full of ease, downward facing dog, spitefully holding my tongue and swallowing my pride.
+Often I imagine… Continue reading

 What shall I do?